 ELE 353.
 Instructional Practices for Literacy and Language Development in Children.
-(3)
+(3) Prerequisite: Admission to the Teacher Education Program.

 A study of the content and process of the teaching of reading including phonemic awareness, phonics, comprehension and vocabulary and fluency skills in grades PreK-5.